 The definition of responsive design is simple.
-It allows web pages to be viewed well on different devices, irrespective of screen size.
+It allows web pages to look well on different devices, irrespective of screen size.
 As technology has changed, mobile devices are being used more to browse the web.
-A variety of screen sizes have been introduced to the market that have caused design problems.
+Moreover, a variety of screen sizes are available in the market that has caused web design and development problems.
 Through responsive design, the web page will detect user screen size automatically and adjust itself to fit accordingly.

 Most companies today want mobile versions of their websites to increase business.
-Creating new custom versions to fit each mobile design is impossible and impractical.
-Web designers cannot keep up with the endless changes in devices.
+But creating new custom versions to fit each mobile design is impossible and impractical.
+As a result, web designers cannot keep up with the endless changes in devices.
 Here is where responsive design comes in.

 How to Use Responsive Design?

-Responsive design uses images, layouts, grids and media queries, which enables a website to adjust to changes in screen size.
-The adjustments include resolution, scripting abilities and image size.
-It also allows users to interchange from portrait mode to landscape without any hiccups.
+Responsive design uses images, layouts, grids, and media queries, which enables a website to adjust to changes in screen size.
+The adjustments include resolution, scripting abilities, and image size.
+Additionally, it allows users to interchange from portrait mode to landscape without any hiccups.

-- Media Queries: they allow websites to get information or data about a device.
-They can help determine the screen size and select the right CSS styles for that particular device.
+- Media Queries: They allow websites to get information or data about a device.
+Moreover, they can help determine the screen size and select the right CSS styles for that particular device.

-- Responsive Media: it allows images, videos and any other type of media file to become flexible.
-In other words, these content types will change to suit screen size.
+- Responsive Media: It allows images, videos, and any other type of media file to become flexible.
+In other words, these content types will change to suit the screen size.

-For businesses responsive web design has several benefits.
+For businesses, responsive web design Langley has several benefits.
 These include:

 - Increased customer reach and browsing capabilities.
-These lead to increased sales as well.
+Furthermore, these lead to increased sales as well.